 This 12-credit graduate certificate offers coursework in research and assessment methods related to higher education and/or student affairs and can be completed in one academic year.
 It is geared toward working professionals seeking to develop and enhance the theoretical foundations and practical knowledge and skills necessary for the review, development, and application of effective and rigorous assessment of learning outcomes, programs, and administrative units in postsecondary institutions.

-The online graduate certificate program in Secondary Transition is designed to prepare educators, rehabilitation professionals, and others with the knowledge and performance skills to support youth with exceptional learning needs as they transition to adult life.
+This certificate program prepares educators, rehabilitation professionals, and others with the knowledge and performance skills to support youth with exceptional learning needs as they transition to adult life.
+Students take 15 credit hours of core coursework: EDIS 6450, EDIS 6610, EDIS 6620, EDIS 6901, EDIS 6902, EDIS 6903, and either EDIS 5310 or EDWF 6700.
 Program completers who hold a current Intervention Specialist or Career-Technical teaching license will be recommended for the State of Ohio Transition-to-Work (TTW) Endorsement.
-The certificate program may be pursued in conjunction with a Master of Education (M.Ed.) in Special Education or Workforce Education and Development.

 This graduate-level certificate program is established to meet the needs of the rapidly changing media and communication industry while providing intellectual leadership to the study of social and interactive media.
 Founded primarily on social scientific knowledge, the strategic applications of social and interactive media are explored.
 This program also exposes students to the process of online and interactive media production to help them better understand the technology and apply it to their practice or research.